Leading Practices Frequently Asked Questions

 How to apply?

-An applicant can apply through the online platform and provide a description of the practice and how it meets the six criteria.
+An applicant can apply by completing the application form through the online platform.
+The applicant is required to provide a description of the practice and how it meets the six acceptance criteria.
 Word limit for each section is 250 words.
-The server and data is located in Canada.
+The applicant can watch videos about “Introduction to Leading Practices” and “How to Submit a Leading Practice” for more information on how to submit an application.
+The server and all data provided by the applicant remains in Canada.

-Innovative/Transformative, People-Centred Care, Evaluation Methodology, Demonstrates Intended Results, Spread and Sustainability, Adaptability to Other Organizations
+People-Centred, Evaluation Methodology, Demonstrated Intended Results, Spread and Sustainability, Adaptability to Other Organizations, Innovative/Transformative

 Who will review the applications?

-The program relies on Reviewers – experts in their field that have a formal affiliation with Health Standards Organization and its program partners and have the ability to evaluate the leading practices based on established criteria.
-The reviewers can be surveyors, technical committee members, employees or representatives of partner or client organizations.
+The Leading Practices Program relies on subject matter experts who are affiliated with Health Standards Organization and Accreditation Canada.
+The subject matter experts act as reviewers and evaluate submitted leading practices based on established criteria.
+The reviewers can be patient partners, surveyors, technical committee members, employees or representatives of partner or client organizations.

 What is the review process?